Regulatory Advice - Managing the risks of undertrained workers

 Who has a duty to manage hazards and risks?

-Executives of business that are a party in the CoR have a distinct duty to exercise due diligence to ensure the business complies with its primary duty.
+Executives of business that are a party in the CoR have a distinct duty to exercise due diligence to ensure the business complies with its Primary Duty.
 Executives must also ensure sufficient financial, human and other resources are available to the business to implement training effectively.
 They should also actively invest in monitoring tasks to assess the ongoing effectiveness of training and promote continuous improvement of safe business practices.

 How do I manage these hazards and risks?